abhisek-Chakrabarty/Neural-Morphological-Tagging/README.md

 हैं	AUX|Mood=Ind|Number=Plur|Person=3|Tense=Pres|VerbForm=Fin|Voice=Act
 ।	PUNCT

 Note that in our experiments we use universal dependencies datasets.
-For preprocessing, we join the 4th and the 6th columns together which represents the tag of a word.
+As a preprocessing, we join the 4th and the 6th columns together which represents the tag of a word.

 Test file and development file format: In the test/dev file, after each sentence, there should be a new line gap.
 The format is like below: